rohana96/SingleViewReconstruction/README.md

 1. Annotate 3 pairs of parallel lines.
 All pairs should be mutually orthogonal.
 2. Find the corresponding vanishing points from the intersection of lines.
-3. Each pair of vanishing points $(v1, v2)$,  yields a contraint $v_1^T \omega v_2 = 0$.
-We can now construct a system of linear equations of the for $Ax = 0$ and solve for $\omega$ using SVD.
+3. Each pair of vanishing points $(v1, v2)$,  yields a constraint $v_1^T \omega v_2 = 0$.
+We can now construct a system of linear equations
+   for $Ax = 0$ and solve for $\omega$ using SVD.
 Note that we only need 3 constraints because we assume zero skew and square pixels.
 4. We use Cholesky decomposition to find $K$ which is related to $\omega$ by $\omega = K^{-T} K^{-1} $.

 ### (b) Camera calibration from metric planes

-Here our goal is to compute `K` from image of three squares.
+Here our goal is to compute `K` from the image of three squares.
 We will not make any additional assumption on `K` (except that it is a projective camera).

 #### Visualizing annotations